-In exchange for an up-front payment during the three months ended March 31, 2017, the financial institution delivered 1.3 million shares of our Class A common stock.
+In exchange for an up-front payment in March 2017, the financial institution delivered 1.3 million shares of our Class A common stock.
 Upon settlement, we will either receive additional shares from the financial institution or we may be required to deliver additional shares or cash to the financial institution, at our election.
 The final number of shares received upon settlement for the ASR is determined based on the volume-weighted average price of our common stock over the term of the agreement less an agreed upon discount and subject to adjustments pursuant to the terms and conditions of the ASR.
 The shares received are retired in the periods they are delivered, but remain authorized for registration and issuance in the future.